List of New X-Men story arcs: Childhood's End

-As a result of the Decimation event, in which the Scarlet Witch's magicks de-powered most of the mutant population, only 27 of the 182 students enrolled at the Xavier Institute still retain their powers, and the comic changed its name to simply New X-Men.
+As a result of the Decimation event, in which the Scarlet Witch's magic de-powered most of the mutant population, only 27 of the 182 students enrolled at the Xavier Institute still retain their powers, and the comic changed its name to simply New X-Men.
 In response to the increasingly desperate situation that mutants now faced, Emma Frost has disbanded all the former training squads and integrated those students she deemed capable of combat, including new addition X-23, to a new team.